 Timothy Adès has translated all the 154 sonnets of the Bard's love-life into lipograms, not using letter E, with headings and notes to help the reader to understand and enjoy the narrative that the original poems relate.
 All the original sonnets are included in parallel with Timothy Adès's ingenious translations.

-Here is one of Timothy Adès' lipogrammic translations of Shakespeare's Sonnets, from LOVING BY WILL which we published in 2016 with a second edition in February 2017:
+Timothy Adès' lipogrammic translations of Shakespeare's 154 sonnets, LOVING BY WILL, which we published in 2016 has been highly praised:

 Sonnet 18 (in words without 'e'):